 - Unable to relax

 Since ADHD is a neurological brain type, not a temporary condition, it necessitates a whole-person treatment plan.
-Most people with ADHD find the best improvement from some combination of coaching, healthy diet, exercise, good sleep habits, meditation/self-reflection time, a strong support system that is well informed about ADHD, and in some cases medication and/or therapy.
+Most people with ADHD find the best improvement from some combination of coaching, healthy diet, exercise, good sleeping habits, and meditation/self-reflection time.
+A strong support system is also a huge aid.
+In some cases, medication and/or therapy is helpful.

-Most people with ADHD are brilliant innovators and top class problem solvers.
-With the right assistance from others, professional and nonprofessional, they can lead highly productive, resourceful and meaningful lives.
-They can draw on self-awareness, educational resources, and the love and understanding of those around them to enrich their lives and celebrate their innate potential.
+Most people with ADHD are brilliant innovators and problem solvers.
+With the right assistance from others, professional and nonprofessional, they can lead highly productive, resourceful, and meaningful lives.
+They can draw on self-awareness, educational resources, and the acceptance of those around them.